Default Policies for Stern Courses

 Arriving Late, Leaving Early, Coming & Going

-Students are expected to arrive to class on time and stay to the end of the class period.
+Students are expected to arrive on time and be present for the entire class.

-Arriving late or leaving class early may impact the course grade.
+Arriving late or leaving class early may impact a student's grade.

-Students may enter class late only if given permission by the instructor and can do so without disrupting the class.
+Students may show up to class late only if given permission by the instructor and can do so without disrupting the class.

-(Note that instructors are not obliged to admit late students or readmit students who leave class or may choose to admit them only at specific times.)
+(Note: instructors are not obliged to admit late students or readmit students who leave class early.
+Alternatively, instructors may choose to admit students only at specific times.)

 Late Submission of Assignments

 Late assignments will either not be accepted or will incur a grade penalty unless due to documented serious illness or family emergency.
-Instructors will make exceptions to this policy for reasons of religious observance or civic obligation only when the assignment cannot reasonably be completed prior to the due date and the student has made advanced arrangements with the instructor for late submission of work.
+Instructors may make exceptions to this policy for reasons of religious observance or civic obligation only when the assignment cannot reasonably be completed by the due date and the student has made advanced arrangements with the instructor for late submission of work.

-Note that the following policies are in force for all Stern courses:
+Note that the following policies are in effect for all Stern courses:

 Students will conduct themselves with respect and professionalism toward faculty, students, and others present in class and will follow the rules laid down by the instructor for classroom behavior.
 Students who fail to do so may be asked to leave the classroom.
 (NYU Stern Code of Conduct) For more information on NYU Stern's Code of Conduct for current students, please log in here.

 Collaboration on Graded Assignments

-MBA students who do not submit Course Faculty Evaluations by the deadline will not have access to their final grades until the grade release date, which is determined by program.
-Faculty are requested not to release final grades to students who fail to submit evaluations and students should not ask.
-(Stern policy)
+MBA students who do not submit Course Feedback by the deadline will not have access to their final grades until the grade release date, which is determined by program.
+Faculty are requested not to release final grades to students who fail to submit evaluations and students should not ask (Stern policy).